 If every Italian suddenly switches to driving electric vehicles, analysts estimate, the country could end up using about 25% more electricity than today.
 To cope with this, utilities will likely have to build several new power plants and upgrade their transmission grids.

 There is no doubt that they can do it, but it will not be easy.
 It takes time and money.

 For example, if a transport agency wants to buy 100 new electric buses and charge them overnight, it will suddenly need large amounts of power in the bus depot.
 This will require new substations and other equipment that could mean investments worth millions of euros.
 It is not something that can be done within the next week.
 It takes a lot of careful advanced planning.
 But will they succeed in this decade?

 Of course, there is also good news.
 In 2018, researchers at the University of Texas examined what the switch to electric vehicles would mean for the power grid.
 We would pay more for electricity, it must be said.
 Utilities will have to amortize the necessary adjustments.
 But in the final calculation we will end up paying less, given the savings on fuel that we will no longer buy.

-“While it is difficult to predict future prices for gasoline, electricity and electric vehicles,” the researchers wrote, “we believe it is likely that the widespread use of electric vehicles would reduce overall transportation costs.
-These savings are even greater if we take into account the environmental benefits, in particular the lower carbon emissions ”.
+'Although it is difficult to predict future prices for gasoline, electricity and electric vehicles,' the researchers wrote, 'we believe it is likely that the widespread use of electric vehicles would reduce overall transport costs.
+These savings are even greater when taken into account. environmental benefits, in particular lower carbon emissions ".

 3 We need faster times for recharging electric vehicles.
 Much, much faster.